CRESST II Summer Internship Program

 For those needing assistance, CRESST II can provide a number of housing leads or referrals for good places to find housing for the summer.
 (This link also contains information on local transportation).
 Monthly rents in the neighborhood are typically $500 - $1,000.
 Most locations require use of public transportation or a personal automobile.
 CRESST II can also assist with organizing car pools.

 For foreign national students and green card holders (ONLY!), not from the designated countries, please use the application form(s) below.
-(US nationals MUST use the OSSI application process):
+(US nationals MUST use the NIAMS application process):

-The projected deadline for Student Internship applications, for the summer of 2018, is March 1, 2018.
-For further information or questions, contact the CRESST II Program Manager.
+The preferred deadline for Student Internship applications, for the summer of 2019, is March 1, 2019.
+For further information or questions, contact the CRESST II Sr. Manager, Special Programs.

 2018 Summer Intern Program Highlights